Cannabis in Minnesota

 Where can you legally buy cannabis in Minnesota?

-According to a state website about the law, retail sales for adult use cannabis in Minnesota is expected begin in the first quarter of 2025 as the regulatory framework will take time to develop and will require input from communities throughout the state.
+Retail sales for adult-use cannabis in Minnesota is expected begin in the summer of 2025.
 However, seltzers, gummies and other consumable products made using up to 5mg of hemp-derived THC are available at a wide range of retailers and restaurants.

 The tax on cannabis product sales will be 10% in addition to state and local sales taxes.
 Local governments will not collect an additional cannabis-specific tax.
 The cannabis tax revenue will be split 80% for the state’s general fund and 20% to local government aid.
 Local governments can limit the number of cannabis retailers to one for every 12,500 residents.